OpenTOSCA/container/docs/DeveloperGuide.md

 #### 	Run the admin user interface in a dedicated tomcat

-Copy the admin.war inside the "webapps" folder of yout tomcat installation.
+Copy the admin.war inside the "webapps" folder of your tomcat installation.
 Then browse to the website like [http://127.0.0.1:8080/admin/index.action](http://127.0.0.1:8080/admin/index.action) if the tomcat is installed locally.